3 Simple Steps to Put Your Spiritual Gift(s) Into Action!

 Which brings us to step 2.

 I remember the first time I ever “wrote” anything “for God”.
 I was working as an elementary teacher and the church needed someone to write curriculum for the 3rd-5th graders.
-Many of these children stayed for two services, so they needed something different for the second hour, so they wouldn’t hear the same lesson twice.
-They wanted me to come up with ideas to enrich the lesson they had already been taught.
-Truthfully, it just felt like what I did at work every day.
-There wasn’t any big spiritual excitement about doing it, but I knew the need was there, God had gifted me to teach, so I agreed to do it.
+Truthfully, it just felt like what I did at work every day at school.
+No big spiritual excitement erupted while I dutifully wrote.
+But I knew the need was there, God had gifted me to teach, so I agreed to do it.
+I trudged along pounding out lesson plans for Sunday school teachers.
 At the time I had not the faintest clue that God was equipping me to begin to write women’s Bible studies.
-And honestly, if He had told me so, I probably wouldn’t have believed Him.
+And honestly, if He had told me so, I probably would not have believed Him!

 To begin to exercise our gift(s) doesn’t always feel like a big spiritual hurrah.
 Sometimes it may just feel like work.
 That doesn’t mean it’s not significant.
 It could be a spiritual faith-building exercise testing your obedience in the small things.
 And God won’t necessarily inform you as to how He is using that obedience to prepare you for something else in the future.
 He simply presents the opportunity to obey and waits to see if we will be faithful.